CodeYourFuture/js-exercises/.github/pull_request_template.md

 # Your Details

-Your Name:
+Your Name: Hedyeh
-Your City:
+Your City: Manchester
-Your Slack Name:
+Your Slack Name: Hedyeh Etemadi

 # Homework Details

-Module:
+Module:Java Script
-Week:
+Week:1